ffiondavies/Datacamp/CourseOutline.md

 **Lesson 1.**

 Objective:
-Learner will be able to demonstrate interpreting arrays and lists effectively and describe the difference between and array and a list
+Learner will be able to demonstrate interpreting arrays and lists effectively and describe the difference between an array and a list

 Description:

-* E.g. Variables can only contain one value.
-Sometimes it would be useful if a single identifier could hold multiple items.
-E.g. names of students in a class, or in this example, words in a sentence.
-A list is an alternative to a variable that does this
 * Data types
 * Elements
 * Indexing